6 Types of Semiconductor Devices and their Applications

 • LM358 – Dual operational amplifier IC

-Click here and discover more about the Top 13 Microcontrollers on the Market
+Click here and find out more about the 13 Best Microcontrollers on the market

 8. Memory IC